watson/worker-threads-pool/README.md

 ### `pool.size`

-Number of active workers in the `pool`.
+Number of active workers in the pool.

 ### `pool.acquire(filename, options, callback)`